hrrno/wp1/README.md

   * Ole-Henrik has identified a hospital in Norway that operated under an older coding system for several years
   * Through proper selection and population control it should be possible to calculate a probability of any given code mapping to another
   * This may require a dedicated 'project' with qualified personell...
+ * Code harmonisation has been postponed until the metadata framework is more mature

 #### 3: Registry MetaData available